chipsalliance/caliptra-sw/fmc/README.md

 1. FMC locates the Firmware Handoff Table (FHT) responsible for passing vital configuration and other data from one firmware layer to the next.
 This is found at well-known address CALIPTRA_FHT_ADDR.
 1. FMC sanity checks FHT by verifying that fht.fht_marker == ‘CFHT’ and version is known/supported by FMC.
-1. FMC locates the discrete FW-based FIPS Crypto Module in ICCM using Fht.FipsFwBaseAddr (if not NULL) and calls its initialization routine.
+1. FMC locates the discrete FW-based FIPS Crypto Module in ICCM using fht.fips_fw_base_addr (if not 0xFFFF_FFFF) and calls its initialization routine.
 Otherwise FMC utilizes the ROM-based FIPS Crypto Module or its own internal FIPS Crypto services in implementations without a discrete FW-based FIPS Crypto Module.
 1. FMC locates the Manifest at fht.manifest_load_addr.
 1. FMC reads the measurement of the Runtime FW Module, TCI<sub>RT</sub>, from the Data Vault that has previously been validated by ROM.